laurenchen0631/English-Learning/GRE/Arithmetic/Tips.md

 - sum: the result of addition
 - difference: the result of subtraction
 - product: the result of multiplication
-- quotient: the result of division
+- *quotient*: the result of division
-- dividend: 20 / 3, and 20 is the dividend
+- *dividend*: 20 / 3, and 20 is the dividend
-- divisor: 20 / 3 and 3 is divisor
+- *divisor*: 20 / 3 and 3 is divisor
 - numerator: a/b, a is numerator
 - denominator: a/b, b is denominator
 - absolute value: the distance of a number from the origin. |0| = 0